COSC-499-W2023/year-long-project-team-13/README.md

 - MacOS:

   1. Make sure to have Home Brew installed:
-     Go to [Home Brew Website](https://brew.sh/) to follow the instructions there if it is not installed
+     Go to [Home Brew Website](https://brew.sh/) to follow the instructions there if it is not installed.
-  2. Run the following command to install ffmpeg
+  2. Run the following command to install ffmpeg:

      ```console
      brew install ffmpeg
      ```
-  3. Check if ffmpeg installed properly by running this command
+  3. Check if ffmpeg installed properly by running this command:

      ```console
      ffmpeg